How to Make a Good Impression During a Remote Internship

 Flourish During a Virtual Experience

-If you’re starting an internship right now, you may be in for a different experience than you anticipated when you originally accepted the role.
-Due to the coronavirus pandemic, many internship programs are now remote.
+If you’re starting an internship right now, you may be in for a different experience than you anticipated, as many internship programs are now remote.
 A May 2020 survey from the National Association of Colleges and Employers (NACE) found that 46% of internship programs have transitioned to a virtual experience.

 How can you connect with people at your internship and make a positive, lasting impression if you aren't working in the same physical space?

 It's still possible to form relationships, gain knowledge and experience, and get all the other benefits that accompany interning while doing so remotely.

 Speaking with The Balance Careers, Christine Yip Cruzvergara, VP of Higher Education and Student Success at Handshake, an online career community for college students, says, “Remote internships will be a new experience for almost everyone, so I encourage students to go in with an open mind, be their authentic selves, and take this opportunity to build a great skill set that will propel their future success.”

 Discover simple and highly effective strategies to help you make a positive impression during a remote internship.

 You may be working out of a corner of your living room or on your kitchen table instead of from a cubicle, but it’s still important to act professionally and responsibly.
 Here are a few tips to keep in mind:

 - Dress appropriately: Most internships will take advantage of video-based meetings, through services such as Zoom, Google Hangouts, and Skype.
 That means your manager and coworkers will see you, so it’s important to dress professionally.
 For your first few days, err on the side of wearing business casual outfits.
 After you’ve been able to observe your coworkers' attire, you can dress to match.